CDRT/mk_docs/docs/ref/bios/settings/thinkpad/internaldeviceaccess.md

 Whether to detect removal of any fixed or removable Internal storage while the system is in sleep state (S3).

+!!! info ""
-!> If a storage device is removed while the system is in S3 state, the system will shutdown when woken from S3.
+    If a storage device is removed while the system is in S3 state, the system will shutdown when woken from S3.

+!!! info ""
-!> Unsaved data will be lost.
+    Unsaved data will be lost.

 Possible options: